robinbraemer/draft-minecraft-k8s/README.md

 - label `minekube-resource` exists
 - and label `minekube-clusterName` set to the desired Cluster name

-Optional Fields:
-- description: The description of the Cluster.

-*Note: A Cluster is a concept and not an actual Custom Resource, it only exists in form of the `minekube-clusterName` label on each Pod.*
+*Note: A Cluster is a concept and exists in form of the `minekube-clusterName` label on each Pod.*

 ## ProxyNet
 A ProxyNet is a network of interconnected Proxies